Skip to content

 }

-Update HardForkConfig::iter() to include the new entry, and re-export any new public types from crates/consensus/genesis/src/chain/mod.rs and crates/consensus/genesis/src/lib.rs.
+Add the new entry to UpgradeConfig::iter() as well, and re-export any newly added public types from crates/common/genesis/src/chain/mod.rs and crates/common/genesis/src/lib.rs.

-Add is_X_active and is_first_X_block after the previous upgrade’s methods.
-There are two patterns depending on whether the new upgrade is standalone or cascading.
+Add is_X_active and is_first_X_block right after the previous upgrade’s methods.
+The pattern you follow turns on whether the new upgrade is standalone or cascading.

-Standalone (e.g. pectra_blob_schedule, Azul) — activated independently and never implied by a later upgrade.
-Use this pattern when the upgrade affects only protocol-level behavior and is not a prerequisite for the next upgrade:
+Standalone (e.g. pectra_blob_schedule, Azul) — turned on in isolation, never inferred from a later upgrade being active.
+Reach for this pattern when the upgrade touches only protocol-level behavior and does not gate the upgrade that follows it:

 /// Returns true if Base Azul is active at the given timestamp.